 Eating out on the ketogenic or a low-carb diet should never be your first option.
 It’s just too easy to indulge in something you shouldn’t, even if it’s accidental.
 Restaurant foods are almost always dripping in sauce, and a pizza place isn’t exactly where you want to dine if you’re trying to cut carbs.

-Luckily, California Pizza Kitchen offers some good dishes aside from pizza, such as wild-caught halibut and ribeye coated in a blue cheese and butter compound.
-They also offer a cauliflower crust that you can order in place of traditional crust.
+Luckily, California Pizza Kitchen offers some good dishes aside from pizza, such as ribeye coated in a blue cheese and butter compound.
+They also offer a cauliflower crust that you can order in place of traditional crust, but it appears to contain gluten.
 Keep in mind that many of these options are OK for low-carb dieters, but not if you’re strict keto.

 If you’re doing keto for weight loss, don’t forget to check our ketogenic weight loss meal plans!